Are you thinking of franchising your business?

 There are many firms like ours throughout the U.S. some good and some not so good.
 When interviewing franchise development companies, we recommend that you ask these following question

 1. Where is your office located?
-If the consultant is working from home, then they are not a legitimate business.
+If the franchise consultant is working from home, then they are not a legitimate business.
 A stable franchise development company has employees and a physical address.

 2. How do you charge for your services?
 Some companies have an a la carte approach to pricing, other companies charge by the project.
 The most important question to ask every prospective development firm is, “What exactly are the deliverables?”
 A complete franchise system will have franchisee training and support programs, all the necessary legal documentation, on-the-job training for employees, marketing plans and strategies for franchise sales, and franchisee relationship management.
 Ask to see their work.
 As they say, “The proof is in the pudding.”

 3. Does your company focus on franchise development or does it sell franchises?
 There many different types of services in the franchise industry.
-There are franchise brokers, franchise consultants and franchise advisors, who help people find the right type of franchise to purchase.
+There are franchise brokers, franchise consultants, and franchise advisors, who help people find the right type of franchise to purchase.
 If you come across a company that is more into the selling of franchises, then that might not be a good fit for you.
-You really need a franchise developer that is committed to building you a complete, comprehensive franchise system.
+You really need a franchise consultant that is committed to building you a complete, comprehensive franchise system.

 4. Are franchise documents prepared in-house or outsourced?
 One of the most important legal documents that you will need is a Franchise Disclosure Document that complies with the Federal Trade Commission.
 Some companies take the easy route and use a template, a one-size-fits-all approach, then charge you an arm and a leg.
 Every business is unique so therefore your FDD must reflect your business model.